 Having good credit can provide a lot of benefits for your financial future.

 For starters, good credit can help you access more credit card options.
 And when your score moves into the excellent range, even more card possibilities are available.
-In fact, the majority of rewards cards are looking for applicants with good to exceptional credit.
+In fact, the majority of today’s best rewards cards require good to exceptional credit.

 How to improve your credit score

 Improving your credit score begins with knowing what your credit score is.
-Start by requesting a credit report.
+Start by requesting a credit report at AnnualCreditReport.com.
 You have the right to a free credit report once a year from each of the three credit bureaus, and you can find out your credit score on your credit report or from a reputable credit reporting site.
 Here are a few other steps you can take in order to improve your credit score: